Vippsi/Sprint-Challenge--JavaScript/README.md

 1. Briefly compare and contrast `.forEach` & `.map` (2-3 sentences max)

+    .map will always return a new array without manipulating the original array.
+    .forEach does not return a new array by default and it must itterate through every item without stopping

-2. Explain the difference between a callback and a higher order function.
+2. Explain the difference between a callback and a higher order function. higher order functions are fucntions that can take a function as a parameter callbacks are functions that get passed as the parameter
 3. What is closure?

+    it is the ability to access variables and functions at the parent level scope from  the child level

-4. Describe the four rules of the 'this' keyword.
+4. Describe the four rules of the 'this' keyword. default binding is the global context aka the Window implicit binding is looking at the object left of the '.' explicit binding is like .call, .apply, .bind
+    New binding creates a new object from a constructor

-5. Why do we need super() in an extended class?
+5. Why do we need super() in an extended class? to pass the parent methods to its child

 ### Task 1 - Project Set up